mother-of-all-self-hosting/ansible-role-mastodon/docs/configuring-mastodon.md

 ansible-playbook -i inventory/hosts setup.yml --tags=create-user-mastodon -e username=USERNAME_HERE -e email=EMAIL_ADDRESS_HERE
 ```

-Run `create-owner-mastodon` to create an owner, `create-admin-mastodon` to create an administrator, and `create-moderator-mastodon` to create a moderator, respectively.
+Run the playbook with the `create-owner-mastodon` tag to create an owner, `create-admin-mastodon` to create an administrator, and `create-moderator-mastodon` to create a moderator, respectively.

 See [this page](https://docs.joinmastodon.org/entities/Role/) for details about those roles.